ben-m2002/Yappersville/README.md

 - Provided back end endpoints for creating, finding, and editing users, groups, and dms
 - Those endpoints then store data in our mongodb database

+## Login Deliverable

+### This deliverable delivers secure login and authentication for users
+- Supports regesitering new users
+- Supports authentication for new users
+- stores user credentials in database
+- user is not able to use groups without authentication

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md